 Water Conservation/ Water Demand Management

 Lifestyle choices and population growth continue to place increasing pressure on water supplies.
 The problems created by these increased demands are compounded by the difficulty in finding new water sources that meet ever increasing quality standards.
-Kerry County Council have taken steps to ensure efficiency in the usage of existing sources by undertaking the following projects
+Irish Water have taken steps to ensure efficiency in the usage of existing sources by undertaking the following projects

 • Water Conservation Project